lukevenediger/chain-minimal/README.md

 | Forfeit a Game | `scripts/minid-forfeit-game.sh <game-id>` | Forfeits the game with `<game-id>`, signed by Alice. |
 | Get a Game | `scripts/minid-get-game.sh <game-id>` | Retrieves the game state for `<game-id>`. |
 | Export Game State | `scripts/minid-export-game.sh` | Exports the game state to a file. <br/>**Note:** Ensure the chain is not running, or it will fail with a database initialization error. |

+## Contributing

+Interested in contributing to this project?
+Check out our [Contribution Guidelines](CONTRIBUTING.md) for more information.